regaw-leinad/homebridge-winix-purifiers/README.md

 3. **Update your configuration**:

-The script will output the encrypted password.
-Copy the result and paste it into the `"password"` field in your `config.json` under the `"auth"` section:
+The script will output your encrypted password.
+Copy the result and paste it into the `password` field in your `config.json` under the `auth` section:

 ```json
 {